seansfkelley/react-layered-chart/README.md

 `ChartProvider` needs to know how large it is on the page in order to scale and request data at an appropriate resolution.
 By default, it injects a hidden `ConnectedResizeSentinelLayer` to poll for the width of the container.

 If you adjust the margins/padding or change the layout to be horizontally-aligned, you may need to set `ChartProvider`'s `includeResizeSentinel` to `false` and supply your own `ConnectedResizeSentinelLayer` in a place where it can determine the correct width.
-You only need one.
+You only need one per `ChartProvider`, as all charts are assumed to be the same width.

+The included CSS provides some easily-overridden defaults to prevent some issues around zero-size charts.
+Ensure you have [included the stylesheet](#installation) and set a meaningful width/height for your chart.

 ### Usage with react-redux